adknudson/thesis/docs/030-methods.md

 \begin{center}\includegraphics[width=0.85\linewidth]{030-methods_files/figure-latex/ch030-Rocky-Test-1} \end{center}

-These chains do not look good at all -- they have not converged to a stationary distribution. .
+These chains do not look good at all -- they have not converged to a stationary distribution.
+This is by design, however, as only 40 samples were simulated.
 The $\hat{R}$ values are listed in table \@ref(tab:ch030-Ninth-Finger).

 \begin{table}[!h]